AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

     The maximum average velocity gradient, :math:`G_{CS}`, that can be used in the flocculator or in the inlet to the sedimentation tank for treating kaolin suspensions.
 The velocity gradient  decreases rapidly as the water temperature decreases because the higher viscosity prevents flocs from growing as large in the flocculator and reducers their terminal velocity in the plate settlers. (`see Colab Worksheet <https://colab.research.google.com/github/AguaClara/Textbook/blob/master/Flocs_Fractals_and_Forces/Colab/FFF.ipynb#scrollTo=r_wm34KQ8jm4&line=3&uniqifier=1>`_)

-Cold temperatures are known to be particularly challenging for flocculation and the model results (equation :eq:`G_of_vc_and_fractal_of_2`) shown in :numref:`figure_Gmax_of_T_and_vc` provides insight into the dramatic reduction in velocity gradient required for effectively cold weather operation.
+Cold temperatures are known to be particularly challenging for flocculation and the model results (Equation :eq:`G_of_vc_and_fractal_of_2`) shown in :numref:`figure_Gmax_of_T_and_vc` provides insight into the dramatic reduction in velocity gradient required for effectively cold weather operation.

 The effects of the core particle density on the velocity gradient may also be dramatic especially as the particle density approaches water.
 Water sources that have high concentrations of dissolved organics require pilot testing to ensure that flocs with a reasonable terminal velocity can be produced.